Even at a young age, we become acutely aware of Jewish wedding traditions and the rituals of traditional Jewish ceremonies.

 - Chuppah (Huppah, Wedding Canopy) – The wedding ceremony takes place under the chuppah which symbolizes the home the couple will build together.

 - Kabbalat Panim – To increase the anticipation of their upcoming wedding day, it is customary for the bride and groom not to see each other for the week leading up to the ceremony.
-In this case the couple greet their guests separately before the ceremony.
+In this case, the couple greets their guests separately before the ceremony.
 This is known as Kabbalat Panim.

 - Nisuin – The second part of the ceremony which includes the seven wedding blessings.